dregmi08/cse110_lab1/index.md

 done 1000 times over (usually things like typeracers or to-do lists, ***and God knows we have enough of those***) and I end up getting frustrated that I can't come up with something new.
 I think that working on a team with diverse programming backgrounds will help me gain some insight as to how people come up with new ideas for their projects.

+What I'm also excited for in this class is refreshing my memory on some of the stuff I learned in classes like CSE 15L.
+When doing this lab, I honestly forgot how to do a lot of the command line work.
+Here's what my earlier attempts of doing the lab looked like: